 3. Lateral Spinal Flexion: Sideways bending of the spine like these oblique bends

 4. Rotation with flexion or extension (twisting): OK this one deserves some clarification because not all rotation movements are bad.
 Rotation is a fundamental movement pattern, and as humans, our bodies need to rotate.
 So, let’s clarify what rotation is good, and what should be avoided.
-Rotation with hips and shoulders in line is GOOD.
-Rotation with disassociation of hips and shoulders (think bicycles) should be AVOIDED.
+Rotation with hips and shoulders in line (where the whole trunk moves as a unit) is GOOD.
+Rotation with disassociation of hips and shoulders (think bicycles or the closed twisting pose shown in the video image below) should be AVOIDED.
 Watch the video below, which explains this concept a bit more and provides some sample good and bad movements.

 5. Full Planks: If performed properly (with neutral alignment and proper core activation), planks can be fine before you develop an obvious belly, and once deep core strength has been restored postpartum.
-However, if performed with a large belly OR weak deep core muscles, a plank places far too much downward facing pressure on the outer abdominal wall.
-So, in the later stages of pregnancy and early postpartum period, regress planks by either placing your knees on the ground…
+However, once a woman develops a belly, this downward facing position can create too much intra-abdominal pressure.
+Therefore, when the belly is medium size (perhaps second trimester), begin to regress planks by either placing the knees on the ground like this…

 Or, better yet, performing them on an incline to add in some glute activation.